Traditional Outdoor Seating Permit Process COVID-19 Temporary Outdoor Seating Extension Process Traditional Permit Rules & Fines Standards

 |1.
 Review Hospitality Guide||

-Review the hospitality permit guide page to learn about necessary requirements.
+Review the hospitality programs planning guide to learn about necessary requirements.
 Not sure if you qualify for an outdoor seating permit or do you have questions?
 Reach out to us email@example.com.

 |2.
 Gather Required Documents||You will need to have the following documents in order to apply:|